-Patient selection.
+Patient selection

 The best treatment of device-related infections is prevention.
 Careful consideration should be given to whether the risks of device implantation, in any individual patient, outweighs the benefit.
 If there is a significant risk of infection delay of implantation for a period of observation or longer-term antibiotic treatment might be of value.
-For patients undergoing device removal for infection, one-third to one-half may not require device re-implantation [38].
+For patients undergoing device removal for infection, one-third to one-half may not require device re-implantation.
 If the decision is to proceed with an implantation, it is important to 'think before you choose'.
-Avoiding a transvenous system, and implanting an epicardial system, may be preferential in high-risk patients [39].
-There is hope that 'leadless' pacemakers will be less prone to infection and can be used in a similar manner in high-risk patients [40, 41].
+Avoiding a transvenous system, and implanting an epicardial system, may be preferential in high-risk patients.
+There is hope that 'leadless' pacemakers will be less prone to infection and can be used in a similar manner in high-risk patients.
 Subcutaneous ICDs (S-ICD) are an option in patients requiring sudden death protection without requiring pacing.
 Decisions must be made on an individual basis, weighing all known risks and benefits.

-Lead management.
+Lead management

 The number of leads and the presence of abandoned leads are associated with increased risk for complications, including infection.
 The decision to abandon or extract a lead can be complex and must be made on an individual basis weighing all known risks and benefits.
-The increased risk of infection, and increased risk of extraction if an infection occurs, must be considered in this decision [42, 43].
+The increased risk of infection, and increased risk of extraction if an infection occurs, must be considered in this decision.

+Patient factors

-Patient factors.
-In patients who have fever or signs of active infection, a procedure should be delayed until a patient has been afebrile for at least 24 h [28].
-The need for temporary pacing wires increases the risk of infection and should be avoided if possible [28].
+In patients who have fever or signs of active infection, a procedure should be delayed until a patient has been afebrile for at least 24 h.
+The need for temporary pacing wires increases the risk of infection and should be avoided if possible.
 Temporary pacing via a jugular route may provide a lower risk of infection than groin access, although this remains to be proven.
-Studies have demonstrated that better glycaemic control in the peri-procedural period may reduce infections in surgical patients [44].
+Studies have demonstrated that better glycaemic control in the peri-procedural period may reduce infections in surgical patients.

-Anticoagulation and antiplatelet drugs.
-The development of a pocket haematoma increases the risk for infection [24].
-Studies have demonstrated that a 'bridging' approach with anticoagulation increases the risk of haematoma and is no longer recommended [30].
+Anticoagulation and antiplatelet drugs

+The development of a pocket haematoma increases the risk for infection.
+Studies have demonstrated that a 'bridging' approach with anticoagulation increases the risk of haematoma and is no longer recommended.
 In patients who are not at high risk for thrombo-embolic events (e.g. CHA2DS2VASc score <4), holding anticoagulation for the procedure and restarting when the bleeding risk is reduced seems prudent.
 In higher-risk patients, such as those with prior embolic event or mechanical valve, continuing anticoagulation with Warfarin is recommended.
-Preliminary data from the BRUISE-Control 2 study suggests the same may be true for non-vitamin K antagonist oral anticoagulants [29].
+Preliminary data from the BRUISE-Control 2 study suggests the same may be true for non-vitamin K antagonist oral anticoagulants.
+Therapeutic low-molecular-weight-heparin (LMWH) should be avoided.
+30,32,33 Antiplatelet agents, especially P2Y12 inhibitors (clopidogrel, prasugrel, ticagrelor) significantly increase the risk for bleeding and should (unless clearly indicated) preferably be discontinued for 5-10 days before the intervention, especially if they are combined with oral anticoagulation.